a-patel/LiteXCache/README.md

 The Core library contains all base interfaces and tools.
 One should install at least one other CacheManager package to get cache handle implementations.

+The main goal of the LiteXCache package is to make developer's life easier to handle even very complex caching scenarios.

 ## Basic Usage